St. Thomas Evangelical Church of India: History

 By the mid-20th century some members within the Mar Thoma Syrian Church felt the church was gradually moving away from its original strict evangelical vision.
-Key areas of divergence included the church’s retention or reintroduction of Marian doctrines (namely the Assumption of Mary), use of rituals (incense and other ceremonial elements), and an emphasis on tradition.
+Key areas of divergence included the church’s retention of baby baptism that opposed confessional baptism, use of rituals (incense and other ceremonial elements), and an emphasis on tradition.
 Concerned about these developments, reform-minded members sought to restore biblically grounded ideals, which they viewed as representing the original theology of the Mar Thoma Syrian Church as ushered in by Abraham Malpan.

 Subsequently, in 1952 some members and clergy, responding to these theological divergences, established the Mar Thoma Pathiopadesa Samathy (St. Thomas Organisation for Sound Doctrine).
 In 1960, four presbyters (P John Varghese, P I Mathal, CM Vaghese and KO John) were suspended.
 This led to the establishment of the St. Thomas Evangelical Church of India (STECI), on January 26, 1961, with 20 ministers and 25,000 lay Christians.

 STECI established the Jubilee Memorial Bible College in Chennai in August 1987.
 The college trains students who come from different denominations, in addition to the candidates from the STECI, and has links to the Biblical Graduate School of Theology in Singapore and Columbia International University in the US.

+In line with the vision of caring for people who go through sickness and suffering, the church started a care home named Shalom Bhavan on February 9,2016, to provide a place of rest, comfort and hope for patients coming for treatments in Vellore Christian Medical College (CMC Vellore).